tylerbutler/Office-Online-Test-Tools-and-Documentation/docs/rest/src/common_headers.rst

         A **string** used to indicate the WOPI client sending the request.
 This string must not be used for anything other than logging.

+    :reqheader X-WOPI-ClientLocale:
+        A **string** representing the locale used by the WOPI client, in the format described in :rfc:`1766`.

     :reqheader X-WOPI-ClientVersion:
         A **string**  that the host should log indicating the version of the WOPI client making the request.
 There is no standard for how this string is formatted, and it must not be used for anything other than logging.